Joonior-Programmer/Gmail_Docs/index.md

 ---

-# Is This Guide For You
+# Is This Guide For You?

 The guide is for beginner Gmail users who have basic sending and receiving email understanding.